top of page

 Proyecto Cervantes

-Ignacio Cervantes Kavanagh (1847 - 1905) was a Cuban pianist and composer, best known today for his collection of 41 short piano pieces which earned him the somewhat euro-centric moniker of
+Ignacio Cervantes Kawanagh (1847 - 1905) was a Cuban pianist and composer, best known today for his collection of 41 short piano pieces which earned him the somewhat euro-centric moniker of

 'The Cuban Chopin'.